 Tables and figures are used to display quantitative information.
 Readers find technical information easier to understand when the description or discussion contains a visual element.
 Tables and figures do not replace technical information; rather, they make it easier for readers to understand large quantities of data.
-When organizing data, keep in mind (Knisely, C.W. and Knisely, K.I., 2015).
+When organizing data, keep the following in mind (Knisely, C.W. and Knisely, K.I., 2015):

 - If the results can be stated in one sentence, no visual is needed.

 - If the numbers are more important than the trend, use a table.

 - If the trend is more important than the numbers, use a graph.

 General Guidelines for Tables and Figures

 Tables are defined by rows and columns containing text or numerical data.
 Figures are defined as any visual element that is not a table.
 Line graphs, pie charts, photographs, sketches, schematics are all types of figures.
 In technical documents, a table or a figure—not both—are used to present data.
 Tables and figures should be understandable to the reader without reference to the text.

 Tables and figures are numbered independently in the sequence in which they are referred to in the text and start with Table 1 and Figure 1.
 Note: it is acceptable to abbreviate the word “Figure” as “Fig.” The word “Table” is not abbreviated.

 Every figure and table used MUST be referred to in the text.
 The reference to the figure or table should be informational and draw the reader’s attention to the relationship or trend being highlighted.
 Text should not flow around a figure or table.